What would you like to know about Bard College?Here we've gathered our most frequently asked questions from prospective parents.

 Many students choose to bring a computer to campus.
 All residence hall rooms and common spaces have access to the College’s WiFi, as do all other academic buildings and facilities on campus.
 Students are encouraged to register laptops with homeowners'/renters' insurance as a security measure.
 The College does not recommend any one computer type or brand.
 Both PCs and Macs are supported.
 However, students interested in the Film and Electronic Arts Program should have a Mac for editing software if interested in editing projects while off campus.
 A computer lab in the Avery Film Building is reserved for film students and houses all software needed for classes.

 I understand that first-year students return to campus for Citizen Science in January.
 In subsequent years, may students remain on campus during intersession?

-Select Upper College residence halls are used for conferences and groups, Citizen Science faculty, as well as Bard student athletes and other students in need of on-campus accommodations during intersession.
-Generally, students are not allowed to remain in their rooms over intersession and will be notified in advance of plans for use of their rooms.
+Select Upper College residence halls are used for conferences and groups, Citizen Science faculty, as well as Bard student-athletes and other students in need of on-campus accommodations during intersession.
+Generally, students are not allowed to remain in their rooms over intersession and will be notified in advance of plans for the use of their rooms.